meeshkan/properties-driven-development-tutorial/ARTICLE.md

 Enter [**stateful testing**](https://hypothesis.readthedocs.io/en/latest/stateful.html).
 With stateful tests, we define operations that can be run, but the framework decides the order.

-In Hypothesis, one can use [`RuleBasedStateMachine`](https://hypothesis.readthedocs.io/en/latest/stateful.html#rule-based-state-machines) for that.
+With Hypothesis, we can use [`RuleBasedStateMachine`](https://hypothesis.readthedocs.io/en/latest/stateful.html#rule-based-state-machines) for that.
 We won't go into details, but here's an example for `SortedDict`:

 ```python
 # test_sorted_dict.py